tendermint/tendermint/CONTRIBUTING.md

 Merging this PR will trigger the next release.
 For example, if the PR is against an existing 0.34 branch which already contains a v0.34.0 release/tag, the patch version will be incremented and the created release will be v0.34.1.

+#### Backport Release

+1. start from the existing release branch you want to backport changes to (e.g. v0.30) Branch to a release/vX.X.X branch locally (e.g. release/v0.30.7)
+2. cherry pick the commit(s) that contain the changes you want to backport (usually these commits are from squash-merged PRs which were already reviewed)
+3. steps 2 and 3 from Major Release
+4. push changes to release/vX.X.X branch
+5. open a PR against the existing vX.X branch

 ## Testing